 YCore mobilizes courageous champions for just communities.

-Have you heard that millennials are flaky, self-centered, $8-coffee drinkers?
-At YCore, we know this isn't true (Ok, maybe the coffee snob part).
 In 2014, a group of Stanford alumni realized the power of millennials.
 They created a program to inspire young professionals to get involved in the social sector–now, not later.
 Since then, our community has flourished, driven by passionate young professionals who are dedicated to improving the world around them.
 At YCore, we make a real impact, make a difference, and make strong relationships.
-We learn, collaborate, laugh and share tips about where to get the best cup of coffee.
+We learn, collaborate, laugh, and share tips about where to get the best cup of coffee.

 "I was happy to meet and work with other Millennials like me that are very eager to not just volunteer but really commit to a long term social impact project. "